Nsan05/Prototype_SEPP/README.md

 - **Recipe Suggestions**: The application provides recipe suggestions based on the user's available ingredients, including both complete recipes and partial recipes that can be made with the current inventory.

 ## Installation and Setup
+- Create recipe_db database
+- Run the init.sql script from the scripts folder to obtain a copy of the database on the users' local machine.

 ## Usage